yasen-petrov/axway-open-docs/content/en/docs/apim-reference-architectures/container-openshift/_index.md

 You may want to add or customize some files in the product installation directory.
 To do this with a container-based deployment, follow steps outlined in [Installing a patch](#installing-a-patch).
 The only difference is the need to create manually a proper directory structure of your merge directory.

-### Pushing a new Docker image to your Kubernetes cluster
+### Pushing a new Docker image to your OpenShift cluster

-When there is time to push a new image to a Kubernetes cluster (in any environment), we rely on Kubernetes rolling updates that are supported under the Deployment object.
+When there is time to push a new image to a OpenShift cluster (in any environment), we rely on OpenShift rolling updates that are supported under the Deployment object.
 This object has a section that governs the process of updating running containers with a new Docker image.
 This is an example of an update strategy specification:

 ```
 strategy:
   type: RollingUpdate
     rollingUpdate:
       maxSurge: 1
       maxUnavailable: 0
 ```

-With the rolling update, Kubernetes will take down a designated number of pods, update them with a new image, and start.
+With the rolling update, OpenShift will take down a designated number of pods, update them with a new image, and start.
 Then continue this process with other pods.
 The optional `maxUnavailable` parameter specifies that only one pod at a time can be updated.
 Instead of an absolute value for `maxUnavailable`, you can provide a percentage value that will represent a portion of your Deployment pods that can be updated at once.
-With four pods in Deployment set and `maxUnavailable: 25%` (the default value for `maxUnavailable` if it is omitted), Kubernetes will update one pod at a time.
+With four pods in Deployment set and `maxUnavailable: 25%` (the default value for `maxUnavailable` if it is omitted), OpenShift will update one pod at a time.

 There is another optional parameter - `maxSurge` (default value is 25 percent).
 For example, if there are four pods in your Deployment, then during a rolling update, the maximum number of pods with old and new configurations combined cannot be more than five: